crap0101/awkpot/README.md

     (starting from 1) of the array traversal.
 Values < 1 for $first are treated as 1, and for $last are treated as the $arr length.

+split_join(s, sep, splitfunc, sepfunc)
+    Splits the string $s (usig the builtin split() function using the $sep string (or a [strongly typed] regex) as separator.
+    Then, join the pieces optionally apply the $splitfunc function on every pieces and the $sepfunc function on every separator strings obtained during the splitting. $splitfunc and $sepfunc defaults to the <id> function.
+    Returns the resulting string.

+split_at_len(s, len, dest)
+    Splits the string $s into chunks of $len length and stores the resulting substrings in the $dest array (start index is 1).
+    Wrong $len values (strings, arrays, numbers < 1) causes a fatal error.
+    Returns the max index.

 make_escape(s)
     Returns a printable form of the $s escape sequence string.
     NOT all escaped sequences are covered as far, only